Los Angeles’ Criminal Defense Attorney

 - Gun possession

 Criminal punishments for a misdemeanor crime can involve a combination of jail time, criminal fines, and probation.
 Consequences for criminal misdemeanor charges are also much more dependent on the exact details of the crime involved.
 For example, for a misdemeanor vandalism sentence, the defendant might be required to perform community clean up and repairs, or write a heartfelt letter of apology to the owner of the vandalized property.
 Misdemeanor punishments for DUI can involve completing mandatory DUI classes or substance abuse treatment.
-Call Eric D. Davis for all kinds of misdemeanor cases in Los Angeles County, San Bernardino County and Riverside County.
+Call Los Angeles criminal lawyer Eric D. Davis for all kinds of misdemeanor cases in LA and surrounding California counties.

 The fact that a misdemeanor charge is technically not as serious as a felony charge does not mean that you shouldn’t have legal representation.
-Any criminal conviction on your record will have a serious impact on the rest of your life and your rights should be protected by a Diamond Bar criminal defense attorney.
+Any criminal conviction on your record will have a serious impact on the rest of your life and your rights should be protected by our Los Angeles criminal defense attorney.

 Driving under the influence (DUI) is what occurs when a person operates a motor vehicle while being under the influence of drugs or alcohol, meaning that the driver has a blood alcohol level of 0.08 or greater.
 When the person driving is a minor or holds a CDL, the legal limit is even lower.
 In California, you can be required to pay fines and fees as high as $2,000 for a DUI conviction.
 In addition, you could spend two days in jail.
 Often, the jail time is substituted for community service.
 Other times, it might be waived, if you already served that time after being arrested.
 Your penalty will also include completing a mandatory alcohol awareness course, which can take months to accomplish.

 Although it is only a misdemeanor conviction, a DUI on your criminal record can have devastating consequences, especially if you drive professionally.
-Do not underestimate the value of having a skilled DUI attorney on your side in Los Angeles County, San Bernardino County and Riverside County, CA, to fight for the reduction or dismissal of your charges.
+Do not underestimate the value of having a skilled DUI attorney on your side in Los Angeles County to fight for the reduction or dismissal of your charges.